enygmator/a-spherical-world-opengl/README.md

 In order to run/execute the code in this repo, you must have your Windows machine ready with the OpenGL software.
 You may find instructions to achieve that [Here at GeeksForGeeks](https://www.geeksforgeeks.org/how-to-setup-opengl-with-visual-studio-2019-on-windows-10/)

+As of 20-Oct-21, the latest version of GLUT is [this](https://www.opengl.org/resources/libraries/glut/glutdlls37beta.zip)

 ## Installation, Build, Usage & Development

 Once, you have your machine ready, you will need to clone this repo locally using `git` or, you may just download it.